WELCOME TO THE WAY THROUGH PROJECT.

 I had both written and painted all my life but until 2015 I felt I had nothing worthwhile to say.

 The experiences of the next 3 years changed all that.
-As I became, and then became less and less, a cancer victim I became more and more something else with the help of those others – and it feels miraculous.
+As I became, and then became less and less, a cancer victim I became more and more something else with the help of others – and it feels miraculous.
 I can only accept myself as an exhibiting artist, selling paintings, being the subject of documentaries, publishing my memoir and having the attention of the media if my activity contributes to the ability of others to ask themselves:-

 What is important to me?